schwesig/commentathor_de/README.md

 4. When ready to publish: Set `draft = false`
 5. Commit and push → **Automatic deployment to FTP via GitHub Actions**

-The workflow only deploys when content changes (not drafts) are pushed to `main`.
+The workflow only deploys when content changes are pushed to `main`.

 ## Deployment